 - The info.txt file contains metadata about your mod that DF will display in-game.
 You can read more about this file in the Official DF Modding Guide. - Modifications to the game raws (potentially with custom raw tokens) go in the graphics/ and objects/ folders.
-You can read more about the files that go in these directories on the Modding wiki page. - A control script in scripts\modactive/ directory that handles system-level event hooks (e.g. reloading state when a world is loaded), registering overlays, and enabling/disabling your mod.
+You can read more about the files that go in these directories on the Modding wiki page. - Any quickfort blueprints included with your mod go in the blueprints folder.
+Note that your mod can just be blueprints and nothing else if you like. - A control script in scripts_modactive/ directory that handles system-level event hooks (e.g. reloading state when a world is loaded), registering overlays, and enabling/disabling your mod.
 You can put other scripts in this directory as well if you want them to appear as runnable DFHack commands when your mod is active for the current world.
-Lua modules that your main scripts use, but which don't need to be directly runnable by the player, should go in a subdirectory under scripts\modactive/internal/ so they don't show up in the DFHack launcher command autocomplete lists. - Scripts that you want to be available before a world is loaded (i.e. on the DF title screen) or that you want to be runnable in any world, regardless of whether your mod is active, should go in the scripts\modinstalled/ folder.
+Lua modules that your main scripts use, but which don't need to be directly runnable by the player, should go in a subdirectory under scripts_modactive/internal/ so they don't show up in the DFHack launcher command autocomplete lists. - Scripts that you want to be available before a world is loaded (i.e. on the DF title screen) or that you want to be runnable in any world, regardless of whether your mod is active, should go in the scripts_modinstalled/ folder.
 You can also have an internal/ subfolder in here for private modules if you like. - Finally, a README.md file that has more information about your mod.
 If you develop your mod using version control (recommended!), that README.md file can also serve as your git repository documentation.

-These files end up in a subdirectory under mods/ when players copy them in or install them from the Steam Workshop, and in data/installed\mods/ when the mod is selected as "active" for the first time.
+These files end up in a subdirectory under mods/ when players copy them in or install them from the Steam Workshop, and in data/installed_mods/ when the mod is selected as "active" for the first time.